login0false/randomStuff/README.md

-Random stuff that I want other software to access.
+Random stuff that I want various programs to access.